gardener/landscaper/docs/tutorials/02-local-simple-blueprint.md

 ### Step 1: Define the Component Descriptor

 A component descriptor contains all resources that are used by the application installation.
-Resources are in this example the ingress-nginx helm chart but could also be `oci images` or even `node modules`.
+In this example the ingress-nginx helm chart is such a resource.
+Other valid resources could be an `oci image` or even `node modules`.

 For more information about the component descriptor and the usage of the different fields see the [component descriptor docs](https://github.com/gardener/component-spec).